Proposal for bulk measurement of braid statistics in fractional quantum Hall effect: What do interference experiments measure?

 \subsection{Interference experiments}

 As noted above, excitations with sharp fractional charge cannot be defined at the edge of a FQHE state, given that there is no gap at the edge.
 In trial wave functions, when QPs and QHs which have well defined charges in the bulk are brought close to the edge, their local charges no longer remain quantized.
-We now argue that the fractional phase slips in the interference experiments are a measure of $\theta_{\rm CF-QP}$ rather than $\theta_{\rm QP-QP}$.
+We now argue that the fractional phase slips in the interference experiments can be understood so long as CFs are well defined at the edge.

 Let us imagine a closed orbit at the Fermi energy that coincides with the edges and passes through the quantum point contacts at the positions of maximum tunneling, as shown in Fig.~\ref{Fig1}.
 We define the area of the region inside orbit to be $A$.
-A maximum in backscattering is obtained when this orbit coincides with a quantized orbit of a CF.
+A maximum in backscattering is obtained when this orbit coincides with a quantized orbit of a CF. Note that a CF moving along the edge is a part of the ground state, but when the CF tunnels from one edge to the other through the point contact, it tunnels as a fractionally charged QP.
+However, we can treat it as a CF over the entire loop for the purposes of fractional statistics because $\theta_{\rm QP-QP}=\theta_{\rm CF-QP}$ and $\theta_{\rm QP-QH}=\theta_{\rm CF-QH}$.

 Let us now consider a FQH state at filling factor $\nu=n/(2pn\pm 1)$.
 The region of interest can respond in several ways as an external parameter such as the magnetic field or the gate voltage is varied.